Mindera/swift-style-guide/README.markdown

 }
 ```

 Since the compiler does not allow you to re-declare protocol conformance in a derived class, it is not always required to replicate the extension groups of the base class.
 This is especially true if the derived class is a terminal class and a small number of methods are being overridden.
-When to preserve the extension groups is left to the discretion of the author.
+When to preserve the extension groups is left to the discretion of the developer.

 For UIKit view controllers, consider grouping lifecycle, custom accessors, and IBAction in separate class extensions.

 ### Unused Code

-Unused (dead) code, including Xcode template code and placeholder comments should be removed.
-An exception is when your tutorial or book instructs the user to use the commented code.
+Unused (dead) code, including Xcode template code and placeholder comments should be removed

-Aspirational methods not directly associated with the tutorial whose implementation simply calls the superclass should also be removed.
+Methods that simply calls the superclass should also be removed.
 This includes any empty/unused UIApplicationDelegate methods.

 **Preferred:**
 ```swift